D4-project/nmap2json/README.md

 you could simply output the results as a json object.

->$ python nmapconvert.py -i myoutput.xml
+>$ python -m nmap2json -i myoutput.xml

 ## Help